Water Resources of the United States

 approximately daily to more frequent samples depending on the temporal

-variability of concentrations) and concentration data are nearly or
+variability of streamflow and concentrations) and concentration data are nearly or

-completely devoid of censored (e.g. "less than") values.
+completely free of censored (e.g. "less than") values.

 Concentration data can be at equal or unequal time intervals.
-Due to
+Depending

-the relative paucity with which most water-quality data are collected,
+on the frequency with which water-quality data are collected,

-computation of daily constituent loads can be moderately to highly
+computation of daily constituent loads can be independent of, to highly

-dependent on human interpretation of the relation between hydrology and constituent transport.
+dependent on human interpretation of the relation between streamflow and constituent transport.

 GCLAS provides a

 visual environment for evaluating the relation between covariate time